sahnisahil/IDS-575-Final-Project/README.md

 # IDS-575-Final-Project
-Analyze the data  from google analytics to help the business grow
+Analyze the data  from google analytics for an e-commerce website to help them in business decisions.